 - Don’t exaggerate

-- While you want to come across as a stellar candidate that’s extremely knowledgeable, don’t lie or exaggerate about your knowledge or skills.
+- While you want to come across as a stellar candidate who’s extremely knowledgeable, don’t lie or exaggerate about your knowledge or skills.
 If you’ve used BootStrap or Angular just a handful of times, it probably shouldn’t be on your resume.

 - Focus on quantifiable metrics